-No express garden leave clauses in the employment contract
+Garden leave clause in the employment contract

 If a business places an employee on garden leave without an express entitlement to do so, a court will consider whether the employee has a contractual right to work.
-Over the years, most cases have suggested that there is no implied contractual right to work, but simply a right to be paid.
+Over the years, most cases have suggested that there’s no implied contractual right to work, but simply a right to be paid.

 On this basis, placing an employee on garden leave would not be a breach of contract, even without a garden leave clause.
 However, businesses should be aware that, more recently, courts have seemed increasingly willing to find that employees do have a right to work.

-The contract of employment continues to exist during garden leave
+Contract of employment and garden leave

 The employment contract continues to exist during any period of garden leave.
 Therefore, the business must continue to: